-Clinical Practice Guidelines or CPGs are guidelines produced by healthcare organization and professional bodies.
-CPGs are formal statement about defined tasks or functions in clinical practice, such as desirable diagnostic tests or the optimal treatment regimens for specific diagnoses; generally based on best available evidence.
+These statements would help you in choosing desirable diagnostic tests or the optimal treatment regimens for specific diagnoses; generally based on the best available evidence.

-National Clinical Guidelines are developed and introduced to help standardize; whenever possible, the management and treatment of patients across the Qatari healthcare system, whilst simultaneously optimising both outcome and resource utilisation.
+National Clinical Guidelines are developed and introduced to help standardize; whenever possible, the management and treatment of patients across the Qatari healthcare system, whilst simultaneously optimizing both outcome and resource utilization.

 RNAO has more than 40 BPGs covering nine categories: children and youth; clinical; equity, diversity and inclusion; foundational; health system; healthy work environment; mental health and substance use; older adults; and population health.